TeamSkorpz/1/_posts/2024-04-14-SFVIP-Player-x64.markdown

 After installing the TiviMate Pro Player on your Amazon device, you can integrate any IPTV playlist and watch content by following the upcoming steps.

 - Steps to Follow:
-1. Open TiviMate Player app.
+1. Open the **SFVIP Player** App.
-2. Tap "Add playlist."
-3. Select "Xtream Codes login."
-4. Enter your Username, Password, and Playlist URL.
-5. Tap "Save Channels and VOD Upload."
-6. Once the playlist loads, tap "Done."
-7. Congratulations!
-Your TiviMate Pro Player is now set up to stream your favorite content.
+2. Tap the 3 dots in the top left & click the **Add User** icon, Select **User/Pass**.
+5. Enter the information provided by your ISP, then click on **"Yes"**.
+6. After you have added your Playlist/Account, Please select it and let it load!.
+7. Now you can navigate the app via the menu on the right, Enjoy.

 **--- playlist.gif - Coming Soon! ---**